UoB-COMSM0166/2025-group-14/README.md

 For this project our team met up regularly outside of timetabled hours through a mixture of in-person and online meetings.
 Early on, our meetings consisted of discussing the overall direction of the game and creating user stories to shape the kinds of features we wanted to have as a baseline.
 It was during these discussions that we set up our Kanban board and populated it with features.

 We did not have static roles and instead took a more flexible approach where team members were free to move between roles.
 Features were assigned based on interest and team needs.
-Over time, members of our team did develop specialisms and tended to work on similar aspects of the game.
+Over time, some members of our team did specialize, but this was done based on need and not considered a hard rule.
 Notably, we found that canals required sustained work throughout the project, so Leah took the lead on this feature.

 As we went into the active development stage we formalised meetings into twice weekly scrum-style stand ups.
 Each session would involve a general discussion on what we were working on for that sprint, any challenges that had come up, and what support we might need.